A Beautiful & Moving Film

 Portrait isn’t perfect and the drawn out scenes of silence, combined with the constant use of long shots, make this a test of patience at times to get through, especially during the opening act where everything feels relatively unknown and the full extent of the story is yet to be unveiled.

 It’s these moments that will make or break the picture for you and aside from its artistic elements (which are fantastic and to be commended unto itself), the story doesn’t really get going until quite a way into the film.
 If you can stick with this one though, you’re definitely rewarded with an enthralling tale.

 We joke a lot about mainstream cinema being dead but shining examples like this and Parasite are enough to breathe life into this art-form and remind us that yes, cinema is alive and well.
 Portrait of a Lady on Fire is a beautifully told, slow-burn story about love and sisterhood.
-It’s an example of how to tell an empowering story about women and emotionally move both men and women in the process.
+It’s an example of how to tell an empowering story about women and emotionally move both sexes in the process.

 From a blank canvas, Portrait meticulously draws out a beautiful painting that could easily sit among other great works in a gallery.
 It’s a wonderful film, one that effortlessly paints a picture you can admire for years to come.